chrisjohnston1986/reading-notes/102/102class07reading.md

 &nbsp;

-> **Control flow:** the order in which the computer executes statememts in a script.
+> **Control flow:** the order in which the computer executes statements in a script.
 Generally, code executes from top to bottom unless the code encounters a structure that changes the control flow, such as a conditional or a loop.

 &nbsp;